avli/clojureVSCode/README.md

 Make sure that [Leiningen](https://leiningen.org/) is installed on your machine, open a Clojure file or project, wait until the extension will start nREPL and connect to it - now all the goodies should work :-)

+Doesn't work?
+Not exactly what you need?
+See the [Manual Configuration section](#manual-configuration)!

 ## Supported Features

 * Code completion